 Divorce and family law issues can be very delicate due to the emotionally charged conflicts surrounding intense personal matters and custody of children.
-The decisions you make during a divorce are permanent so it is crucial that you have an experienced attorney on your side to ensure the best possible outcome.
-By understanding your options in regards to the divorce process, you can restructure your family in a positive way and move forward without regret.
+The decisions you make during a divorce are permanent so you must have an experienced attorney on your side to ensure the best possible outcome.
+By understanding your options regarding the divorce process, you can positively restructure your family and move forward without regret.
 Divorce is a process to legally end a marriage.
-A final Judgment of Dissolution decides the issues of dividing property (assets and debts) and if there are minor children, custody, a parenting plan and child and spousal support if warranted.
+A final Judgment of Dissolution decides the issues of dividing property (assets and debts) and if there are minor children, custody, a parenting plan, and child and spousal support if warranted.

 The primary processes used to resolve these issues are mediation and traditional negotiation/litigation.
 They differ in terms of the amount of attorney and court involvement, conflict, and cost.

 Litigation is the traditional divorce process in which both parties hire attorneys to represent them in negotiations and court hearings as follows:

 .
 Each attorney advocates positions based on the client’s personal wants, needs, and viewpoints.

 .
 Parties communicate primarily through their attorneys regarding their positions, proposals, and counter-proposals.

 .
 The process may involve a formal legal procedure known as “discovery” to obtain financial and other relevant information.

 .
 Most litigation divorces are eventually settled, but only after spending substantial time, money, and emotion.